 The Research Behind This

 This site isn't just opinion.
-It's based on research into security best practices and an understanding of how modern internet protocols work.
-I've spent time reading security blogs, technical documentation, and privacy research to understand what actually protects users online.
+I've read security blogs, technical documentation, and privacy research to understand what actually protects users online, and what doesn't.

 No Agenda, Just Information

-Unlike the sponsored content you see on YouTube, this site has no hidden agenda.
-I'm not trying to sell you an alternative product, get you to sign up for a service, or collect your data.
-The goal is simply to provide accurate information so you can make informed decisions about your online privacy.
+Unlike the sponsored content on YouTube, this site has no hidden agenda.
+I'm not trying to sell you an alternative product or collect your data.
+The goal is just to give you accurate information.

-If you read through this site and decide you still need a VPN for legitimate reasons, that's fine.
+If you read this and decide you still need a VPN for a specific reason, that's fine.
 The point isn't that VPNs are always useless.
-It's that they're not the privacy panacea that marketing makes them out to be.
+It's that they're not the cure-all that marketing makes them out to be.

 Sources and Further Reading

-I'm not the first person to point out these issues.
-Many security researchers, privacy advocates, and tech journalists have written about the VPN marketing problem.
-If you want to dive deeper, here are some resources that informed this project:
+I'm not the first person to point this out.
+Security researchers and tech journalists have been writing about the VPN marketing problem for years.
+Here are some resources that informed this project:

 Expert Perspectives